ueqt/npmsafe/README.md

 So when you choose 3 in install time, it will save to your custom whiltelist.
 Custom whitelist is at `~/.npmsafe/customWhiteList.txt`  , you can also edit it manually.

+# Version History
+- 1.0.12 Searching remote whitelist update when start npmsafe to ensure your whitelist is latest.

 # Todo
 make a tool to automatically check npmjs repository and create whitelist.json more reliable